Why use it

 Provide:

-• The req_id you used (or the approximate time and API Key project if you did not set one)
+req_id you used (or the approximate time and which API Key you used if you did not set one)

 Set req_id on the first attempt of a flow and reuse it only when retrying the same HTTP call for debugging.
 Start a new req_id for a logically new submission (and use a new idempotency key for new writes).